loklak/loklak_server/docs/index.rst

-Welcome to the Loklak Server documentation!
+Welcome to the loklak Server documentation!
 ===========================================

 .. toctree::